LootToken/Loot-Marketplace-Framework/README.md

 ### Download Links

 #### Wallet release: TBA

-- MacOS and Windows wallet builds have been given to NGD and NEL for review.
-- Upon completion, the download links and source code will be MIT licensed and placed in this repository.
+- Upon completion of code review by a NEO development group, the download links and source code will be MIT licensed and placed in this repository.

 #### WARNING: Mainnet is available, but please do not use this feature until the wallet code has been thoroughly tested and reviewed by a NGD and/or NEL member.
 Doing so beforehand could potentially result in a loss of funds.